11th December 2018

 Buddhism’s Untold Journey is part of Connected Pictures’ For Love not Money collection.
 Can you tell us about this series and why it’s important?

 Wow that’s a big opening question!
 Love Not Money is a strand of Connected Pictures in which we work on projects or subjects that we feel passionate about, or on stories that we want to tell.
 We want our team to be able to explore and create films regardless of brief, brand or remuneration.
 It allows a different mindset: you tell stories in a different way and can explore different techniques of storytelling and shooting styles etc. At the end of the day we are creatives with purpose, so it’s important to have time to explore our craft, or tell stories that we think are important.
 Hannah is an interesting one because, in addition to the importance of the story, all profits go back to a Buddhist charity.

 Why did you want to make this film?

-I’d been a Buddhist for a few years when Marta, the co director and producer, asked if I’d be interested in making this documentary.
+I’d been a Buddhist for a few years when Marta Gyorgy-Kessler, the co-director and producer, asked if I’d be interested in making this documentary.
 I had met Hannah a few times before she died, and she was such an amazing woman.
 But more amazing was how she lived and what she expressed.
 It was that which really drew me in.

 The story spans six decades, and at such an interesting time in the world’s history.
 The world was waking up to so many things and Hannah was in the middle of the most interesting parts of it.
 She and her husband were children of 1960s Denmark, true hippies.
 At first they explore their minds with LSD, then, realising that wasn’t the answer, they turned to Buddhism and meditation.
 They were in Poland and Russia teaching and helping people as communism was breaking down, they were kidnapped by Guerrillas in South America.
 There is obviously a big political story with the Chinese and the Tibetans, it’s a real rollercoaster of a story.